antmaxi/deep-learning-based-recommender-systems/data/README.md

 test.negative
 - Test file (negative instances).
-- Each line corresponds to the line of test.rating, containing k negative samples.
+- Each line corresponds to the line of test.rating, containing m negative samples.
 - Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...
-- For the case of Movielens and Epinions we set k = 99.
-For Jester k = 49.
+- For the case of Movielens and Epinions we set m = 99.
+For Jester m = 49.